Velhartice: Administrative division

+Etymology

+The initial name of the settlement was Vilhartice.
+The name was derived from the personal name Vilhart, meaning "the village of Vilhart's people".

 Geography

 Velhartice is located about 16 km south of Klatovy and 51 km south of Plzeň.
 It lies in the Bohemian Forest Foothills.
 The highest point is at 966 m above sea level.
 The Ostružná River flows through the municipality.

 History

 The first written mention of the Velhartice settlement is from 1318.
 However, the Gothic Velhartice Castle was built already in 1290–1310 by Bušek the Elder and Bušek the Younger, who later became known as Lords of Velhartice and became chamberlains of Emperor Charles IV.

 In the 15th century, a significant owner of Velhartice was Zdeněk Lev of Rožmitál, who granted the estate the right to mine precious metals.
 The prosperity ended with the Thirty Years' War.
 After the war, Velhartice was acquired by Don Martin de Hoeff Huerto who had the castle rebuilt in the late Renaissance style.
 Huerto tried to forcefully re-catholicize the region, but he also abolished the corvée.

 At the end of the 18th century, the then-owners of Velhartice, the Desfours family, founded a paper mill.
 The second paper mill was founded in 1865.
 A leather-tanning factory opened in 1882.
 The last owner of the Velhartice Castle, Prince Joseph Windisch-Graetz, was expelled to Austria in 1946.